utdata/icj-class/static-apps/static-04.md

 - Replace our Pirate ipsum text with something creative you write that introduces this blog about a ship's travel.
 - When viewed on a desktop, the display of the index is really wide and not very readable.
 Play with the column [grid](https://getbootstrap.com/docs/4.1/layout/grid/) on the index so that the content uses full width on mobile, but fewer columns at the `sm`, `md` and higher breakpoints.
 The content should be centered on the page, though.
 - Now that you know a little about Nunjucks blocks, note that the `base.njk` template has a block for "page_title".
 Override the default page_title with one appropriate for each of your three Ship's Log entries.
-- Add styles for the detail pages in a new `_article.scss` partial:
-  - a style rule to get the rule between the two columns on the detail page.
-  - Add styles for the byline/publication on the detail page.
+Like resusing the headline.
 - Publish this using Github Pages using the `docs` directory.

 ---